Boiler Return Pipe Cold – How to Fix Boiler Flow?

 If the return pipe is still cold, the issue could lie in an airlocked pump.
 And if this is the case, there’s a good chance you’ve heard knocking and banging noises as the pump malfunctions.

 As bleeding the pump requires removal of the outer casing, you’ll need to call a Gas Safe engineer.

 #3 – Blockage In The Heating System

-When return pipes are cold but the flow to the boiler is hot, a blockage is the most common culprit.
+When return pipes are cold but the flow to the boiler is hot, your CH system could have a partial blockage.

 - Central heating sludge build up

-First, you’ll need to hot flush the system using cleaning chemicals.
+First, you’ll need to power flush the system using cleaning chemicals.
 This will get rid of the majority of sludge and limescale.

 Then, you’ll need to fit:

 - A boiler filter to catch heating sludge